johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 it is signed by a SIG(0) key with the name `child.parent.` and the signature verifies correctly.

-Once the UPDATE has been verified to be correctly signed by a known key with the correct name and also adhere to the update policy it should be subjected to the same set of correctness tests as CDS/CSYNC scanner would have performed.
+Once the DNS UPDATE message has been verified to be correctly signed by a known and trusted key with the correct name and also adhere to the update policy it should be subjected to the same set of correctness tests as CDS/CSYNC scanner would have performed.
 If these requirements are also fulfilled the change may be applied to the parent zone in whatever manner the parent zone is maintained (as a text file, data in a database, via and API, etc).

 # Interpretation of the response to the DNS UPDATE.